Employee Justice Legal Group

 Harassment negatively impacts everyone in a given workplace, which is one of many reasons why it should never be tolerated.
 Unfortunately, harassment is pervasive in many work environments throughout California and the country.
 When employers allow, perpetrate or fail to stop harassment of their employees, they can and should face legal and financial liability.

-At Employee Justice Legal Group PC, our attorneys are tireless advocates for clients who have been victims of illegal harassment, discrimination and retaliation for reporting illegal or unethical behavior.
+At Employee Justice Legal Group PC, our attorneys are tireless advocates for clients who have been victims of illegal harassment, discrimination, and retaliation for reporting illegal or unethical behavior.
 If you’re being harassed, we urge you to contact us for a free consultation.
 Taking legal action may be the best or only way to effectively stop it and make things right.
-And by coming forward, you are likely protecting others from the harms you have had to endure.
+And by coming forward, you are likely protecting others from the harm you have had to endure.
+By calling free consultation or emailing us here, we can begin helping you fight the harassment you have endured.

 Numerous Laws Protect Employees Against Workplace Harassment

-Title VII of the Civil Rights Act of 1964, the Age Discrimination in Employment Act of 1967 (ADEA), and the Americans with Disabilities Act of 1990 (ADA) protect people from unlawful harassment.
+Title VII of the Civil Rights Act of 1964, the Age Discrimination in Employment Act of 1967 (ADEA), and the Americans with Disabilities Act of 1990 (ADA) protect people from unlawful harassment, including in retaliation for whistleblowing.
+Common forms of harassment include:

 Harassment is defined as unwelcome conduct where the conduct is based on a protected class like gender, race, age or disability.
 We discuss protected classes in greater detail on our workplace discrimination page.